-Cockcroft-Gault formula: a method of calculating creatinine clearance (see below) from knowledge of the blood creatinine level and the person's age, height and weight.

-Cold ischaemic time: ischaemia means a deficient blood supply which, in turn, results in a lack of oxygen and nutrients to the tissue in question.
+TERM DEFINITION Cockcroft-Gault formula A method of calculating creatinine clearance (see below) from knowledge of the blood creatinine level and the person's age, height and weight.
+Cogwheel rigidity The tension in a muscle which gives way in little jerks when the muscle is passively stretched.
+Cold ischaemic time Ischaemia means a deficient blood supply which, in turn, results in a lack of oxygen and nutrients to the tissue in question.
 Ischaemia, if it continues, can lead to damage to cells which may be permanent or even cell death ('necrosis').
 If a tissue is kept cold, it can stand ischaemia for much longer than if it is warm or at body temperature.
 When performing a transplant, therefore, strenuous attempts are made not to allow the donor organ to 'warm up'.
-For the surgeon to judge if the organ, such as a kidney, is likely to survive ('viability') he or she needs to know the cold ischaemia time - calculated from the time it is removed form the donor until placed in the recipient and the arteries anastomosed (see above) and that any warm ischaemia time has been a bare minimum.

-Colloid: a substance microscopically dispersed evenly throughout another substance.

-Common iliac artery: the aorta, the main artery arising from the heart and travelling through the chest into the lower part of the body splits into left and right common iliac arteries when it reaches the lower back.

-Common iliac vein: the left and right common iliac veins lie on either side of the pelvis, formed from the junction of the internal and external iliac veins.
+For the surgeon to judge if the organ, such as a kidney, is likely to survive ('viability') he or she needs to know the cold ischaemia time - calculated from the time it is removed from the donor until placed in the recipient and the arteries anastomosed (see above) and that any warm ischaemia time has been a bare minimum.
+Colloid A substance microscopically dispersed evenly throughout another substance.
+Coma A profound state of unconsciousness associated with depressed cerebral activity from which the individual cannot be aroused.
+Common iliac artery The left and right splits in the aorta when it travels through the chest into the lower part of the body and reaches the lower back.
+Common iliac vein The left and right common iliac veins lie on either side of the pelvis, formed from the junction of the internal and external iliac veins.
 They meet in the lower back, at the level of the fifth lumbar vertebra, to form the inferior vena cava, the main vein returning blood from the legs and lower trunk to the heart.

-Complete mixing: a concept quoted by Dr. Malcolm Coulthard, one of the experts reporting to the Inquiry about intravenous fluid administration.
-He defines it at page 11 of his report dated 4th December 2010 as follows: "the theoretical situation where all of the sodium and water infused as N/5 saline is completely mixed with the body's entire fluid volume."
-He contrasts it with 'zero mixing' which he defines, also at page 11 of that report, as "the concentration that would theoretically be achieved if the N/5 saline was mixed evenly into the [blood] plasma water but that none of it was redistributed from there into the rest of the water in the body."
+Co-morbidity The presence of one or more disorders (or diseases) in addition to a primary disease or disorder, or the effect of such additional disorders or diseases.
+Complete mixing A concept quoted by Dr. Malcolm Coulthard, one of the experts reporting to the Inquiry about intravenous fluid administration.
+He defines it at page 11 of his report dated 4 th December 2010 as follows: "the theoretical situation where all of the sodium and water infused as N/5 saline is completely mixed with the body's entire fluid volume."
+He contrasts it with 'zero mixing' which he defines, also at page 11 of that report, as "the concentration that would theoretically be achieved if the